Jiangbo-Shi/ViLa-MIL/README.md

 ## Acknowledge

 This project is based on [CLAM](https://github.com/mahmoodlab/CLAM), [CoOp](https://github.com/KaiyangZhou/CoOp), and [Self-Supervised-ViT-path](https://github.com/Richarizardd/Self-Supervised-ViT-Path).
-We have great thanks to these awsome projects.
+We have great thanks for these awesome projects.